dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The proposal tries to be very universal.
 It not only deals with FP/D type parameters alone, but also types built on top of them (eFP/D types).
-One might wish to be even more universal.
+One might wish to be even more universal:

 As an example, aggregate types that have fields with eFP/D type could become part of this DIP, too.
-Unfortunately, while accessing the fields directly can be controlled by the context, indirect access (that is necessary when the fields are encapsulated) cannot be controlled by the context.
+Unfortunately, while accessing the fields directly can be controlled by the context, indirect access through functions (necessary when the fields are encapsulated) cannot be controlled by the context.
-Even a member function as simple as a getter of an FP/D can have its implementation hidden, and even if that getter of an FP/D filed is `pure` and `@nogc`, it can still access `immutable` global FP/D data to get its result from.
+Even a member function as simple as the getter of an FP/D can have its implementation hidden, and even if that getter of an FP/D type field is `pure` and `@nogc`, it can still access `immutable` global FP/D data to get its result from.

-Properly extending the approach of this DIP to accommodate aggregate types like [Phobos' Array](https://dlang.org/phobos/std_container_array.html) is not feasible without further effort.
+Properly extending the approach of this DIP to accommodate aggregate types like [Phobos' Array](https://dlang.org/phobos/std_container_array.html) is not feasible without considerable further effort.

 ## Breaking Changes and Deprecations

-Functionals that don't essentially call one of their `const` or `immutable` qualified eFP/D parameters may suffer from breakage.
+Functionals that do not essentially call one of their `const` or `immutable` qualified eFP/D parameters may suffer from breakage.

 An example of an affected functional could be the following.